Pretty Good Phone Privacy: Background

-Maintaining user privacy has long been challenging in cellular networks as it is not a primary goal of the architecture.
-In order to authenticate users for access and billing purposes, networks use globally unique identifiers.
-Likewise, the infrastructure itself must always know the location of a user in order to minimize latency when providing connectivity.
-We briefly discuss cellular identifiers as well as location information available from the perspective of the network in this section.
-We use acronyms from the 4G LTE architecture; however, similar entities exist in all generations (2G, 3G, 5G).
+Maintaining user privacy is challenging in cellular networks, both past and present as it is not a primary goal of the architecture.
+In order to authenticate users for access and billing purposes, networks use globally unique client identifiers.
+Likewise, the cellular infrastructure itself must always ``know'' the location of a user in order to minimize latency when providing connectivity.
+We briefly discuss cellular identifiers as well as location information available from the perspective of the cell network in this section.
+We use acronyms from the 5G architecture as it is the newest standard; however, similar entities exist in all generations (2G, 3G, 4G LTE).

-\textit{User identifiers.} There are multiple identifiers that can be used to associate network usage with a given subscriber.
+\paragraph{User and device identifiers.} There are multiple identifiers that can be used to associate network usage with a given subscriber.
+Identifiers can be assigned by various actors in the ecosystem, they can vary in degree of permanence, and they can be globally unique across all cellular operators or they can be locally unique within a given network.
+Table~\ref{t:identifiers} shows these identifiers, their allocators, and their permanence.

 The International Mobile Subscriber Identity (\acrshort{imsi}) is the identifier used to gain access to the network when a phone (\acrshort{ue}) performs initial attachment.
 The \acrshort{imsi} is globally unique, permanent, and is stored on the \acrshort{sim} card.
 Carriers maintain a \acrshort{hss} database containing the list of \acrshort{imsi}s that are provisioned for use on the network and subscription details for each.
+Because the \acrshort{imsi} is globally unique and permanent, it is seen as a high-value target for those who wish to surveil cellular users.
+For example, in recent years there has been a rise of cell-site simulators, also known as \acrshort{imsi} catchers.
+These devices offer what appears to be a legitimate base station (\acrshort{enb}) signal.
+Since \acrshort{ue} baseband radios are na\"ive and automatically connect to the strongest signal, they will attempt to attach to the \acrshort{imsi} catcher and offer their \acrshort{imsi}. \acrshort{imsi} catchers have been used extensively by law enforcement as well as nation-state adversaries to identify and eavesdrop on cellular users~\cite{paget2010practical}.